Pacific Debt Relief Program

 Settling Versus Judgment

-There are some tax advantages to settling your lawsuit out of court.
-Any prejudgment or post-judgment interest on the award is taxable, even if the award was not taxable.
-In addition, you may or may not get more money from going to court.
+Lawsuit settlements can offer some tax advantages when settled out of court.
+For instance, any prejudgment or post-judgment interest on the award is taxable, even if the award itself is not.
+Additionally, you may not necessarily receive more money by going to court.
+Opting for lawsuit settlements can often provide a quicker resolution and potentially lower tax implications.

 How Much is Taxed?

 Once you win a lawsuit, the legal firm representing you takes a portion.
-This portion usually ranges between 33% (for settlement) and 40% (for going to court).
-Let’s say you win a lawsuit for $100,000.
+This portion usually ranges between 33% for lawsuit settlements and 40% for going to court.
+For example, if you win a lawsuit settlement of $100,000, the lawyers may take $33,000 if you settled or $40,000 if you went to court before passing the remainder to you.

 How Are Lawsuit Settlements Paid?